chronick/middleman-bower-template/README.md

 ##Included helpers
 I have included a few helpers to help out with orgainizing information on your site, as well as include typekit and google analytics easily.
 The helpers are found in config.rb.

 To get typekit or analytics inclusion, simply add your account name/code to the appropriate places.

 Also remember to add the site name, keywords, and description in config.rb.
 If you want to include a page-specific one of these, they will be appended to the overall site's.

+##Contribute
+Have a better idea for middleman defaults?
+Give it a fork!
+Don't hesitate to create an issue if you have a problem or question.

 *Happy Building!*